bartvanerp/SPSsite/content/courses/5ese0/5ESE0.md

 -->

 ### Additional reading material
-The material covered in this course is based on the book:
+The material covered in this course is based on the first six chapters of the book:

 <i>"Signal Processing First" by James H. McClellan et. al. </i>

-The purchase and use of this book is completely optional and definitely not required to pass the course, since all the compulsory material is available on this platform.
-However, as with any book, it provides a different phrasing and explanation of the covered topics and might therefore help in studying the material.

 <br></br>